zx80/flask-simple-auth/demo/README.md

-For instance in [users.py](users.py), the `PATCH /users/<login>` route includes a mandatory `login` url string parameter to identify the user, and two optional `upass` string and `admin` boolean parameters to describe expected changes.
+For instance in [users.py](users.py), the `PATCH /users/<login>` route includes a mandatory `login` url string parameter to identify the user, and two optional `pass` string and `admin` boolean parameters to describe expected changes.

 ## Database